IceSmash2/manangos-TipBot/README.md

-The Ananos tip bot also works by PM.
-[Send a message](https://reddit.com/message/compose/?to=ananos_tipbot&subject=command&message=type_command_here) to /u/ananos_tipbot for a variety of actions.
+The Manangos tip bot also works by PM.
+[Send a message](https://reddit.com/message/compose/?to=Manangos_tipbot&subject=command&message=type_command_here) to /u/Manangos_tipbot for a variety of actions.

-To send 1 Ananos to rambamtyfyus, include this text in the message body:
+To send 1 Manangos to rambamtyfyus, include this text in the message body:

-`send 1 rambamtyfus`
+`send 1 !Manangos`

-To send 1 Ananos to Stellar address GBB3O7N2VJNRWMGXLZ37BP4SWFE456QCBPOYMT3M6TE6QHIZRMIYWPQB, include this text in the message body:
+To send 1 Manangos to Stellar address GBB3O7N2VJNRWMGXLZ37BP4SWFE456QCBPOYMT3M6TE6QHIZRMIYWPQB, include this text in the message body: